About your Parish Council - what we do

 When matters arise that require an urgent decision the Clerk may call an extraordinary meeting between the regular meeting dates.
 These extraordinary meetings are held in public and are advertised and managed in the same way as regular meetings.

-Resources and General Purposes Committee meetings are normally held at 18.00 on the 3rd Wednesday of each month.
-The Resources and General Purposes Committee is responsible primarily for finance, planning, staffing, training and other resource matters, including the management of the Recreation Ground, children's play areas, churchyard, burial ground and allotments.
+Resources and General Purposes Committee meetings are normally held at 18.45 on the 3rd Tuesday of each month.
+The Resources and General Purposes Committee is responsible primarily for finance, planning, staffing, training and other resource related matters.
+These include the management of the Recreation Ground, children's play areas, churchyard, burial ground and the two parish owned allotments.
 Each meeting starts with a public open session.

-The Staffing Committee meets when necessary to consider personnel matters e.g. appointments, pay and conditions, staff appraisals and recruitment.
+The Staffing Committee meets when necessary to consider personnel matters e.g. appointments, pay and conditions, staff appraisals, training and development, and recruitment.
 These matters are always considered in confidence in closed session.

 The Finance Working Group meets during November, December and January to discuss options before the Parish Council meets to prepare and recommend a draft budget for the following financial year.
-The full Parish Council sets the budget and precept, usually in January.
+By law, only the full Parish Council can set the budget and precept.
+These key decisions usually takes place in January.

-The Parish Council formed the Flood Working Group in response to two severe surface water flooding incidents in 2018.
+The Flood Working Group formed as the Parish Council's response to two severe surface water flooding incidents in 2018.
 The Group brings together residents with local knowledge, landowners and outside expertise, with the aim of reducing the risk of further incidents.
-Members are developing a plan that will enable a coordinated response to flood events .
+Members are developing a Flood Plan that collates and applies local knowledge.
+This document will enable emergency services to make a coordinated response to future flood events.
+Group members are also trained as Flood Wardens to act as the local eyes and ears, and increase community resilience.
 The Parish Council is affiliated to the National Flood Forum, a charity which supports communities and individuals at risk of flooding and helps flood action groups to develop innovative local solutions to local problems.

 The Affordable Housing Working Group meets to review options and opportunities for local needs and affordable housing, and is working with English Rural Housing to identify potential sites for a local needs scheme.

 The Community Transport Working Group meets to develop the Wye Flyer project.
-This aims to provide a parish-based minibus service and fill gaps in scheduled bus services.
+This aims to provide an accessible, parish-based minibus service and fill gaps in scheduled bus services.
 About 20% of the households in Wye have no access to a car.
-The Group is liaising with the Lady Joanna Thornhill primary school.
-The project aims to co-ordinate and balance the schedule between user groups and the primary school.
+The Group is liaising with the Lady Joanna Thornhill primary school and the project aims to co-ordinate and balance the schedule between user groups and the primary school.
 This will enable teachers to have regular daytime access to Wye Flyer minibuses and lead whole class trips at times when the buses are not needed for community use.

 The WYE3 Masterplan Working Group formed in 2016 to collaborate with Ashford Borough Council and Telereal Trillium to develop the WYE3 Masterplan.
 However, as Ashford Borough Council has not called a meeting since December 2017 this group is dormant.

 The Wye Neighbourhood Plan Working Group completed its task in 2015 with the handing over of the submission draft to Ashford Borough Council.
-In 2019 the Parish Council formed a Neighbourhood Plan Review Working Group to gather evidence and prepare to update the adopted plan document.
+In 2019 the Parish Council formed a Neighbourhood Plan Review Working Group to gather evidence and prepare to update the adopted plan document and realign it with more recent policies.

-The Wye Christmas Street Party Working Group organises this annual social event in Church Street.
-Since 2017 the funds raised are going towards speed reduction measures and safer streets for all ages.
+The Wye Christmas Street Party Working Group organises this annual social event in Church Street with Parish Council support.
+Since 2017 the funds raised at this event are going towards speed reduction measures that will make the streets safer for all age goups.

 The Wye Moves Working Group is in formation.
 The aim is to develop highways projects and consult on them during 2020 to make Wye a safer place to be and to move around, whether on foot, cycling or driving.
 The projects will be costed and form part of the Wye Highways Improvement Plan (HIP).

 The Annual Parish Council Meeting (APCM) is normally held during May.
-This is a statutory meeting to elect a chair and vice-chair for the year, and to approve the membership of committees.
+The APCM is the first of the four statutory meetings of the financial year and the first agenda item is the election of a chair for the year.
+The APCM also decides on the membership of committees and elects a vice-chair.
 The Parish Council also appoints members to serve as its representatives on outside bodies, such as the Kent Association of Local Councils, and Wye Village Design Group, and trustees to serve on the Wye Almshouse Charity, Childrens' Playing Field Charity, Lady Joanna Thornhill Trust and the Wye Village Hall and Recreation Ground Charity.

-The Parish Council is an active member of the Kent Association of Local Councils, (KALC) which provides councillors and clerks with training, development and advice on technical and legal matters.
+The Parish Council is an active member of the Kent Association of Local Councils, (KALC) which is a not for profit membership organisation that provides councillors and clerks with training, development and advice on technical and legal matters.
 KALC links Wye to the National Association of Local Councils (NALC).
-The national body represents the interests of approximately 9,800 town and parish councils across England and exists to influence government policy and frame legislation.
+This national body represents the interests of approximately 9,800 town and parish councils across England and exists to influence government policy and inform legislation.

-Council and Committee meetings are normally held in either the Small Village Hall, or Wye Methodist Church.
-If neither of these rooms are available then the Latin School is used for meetings.
+Council and Committee meetings are normally held in either the Small Village Hall, or Wye Methodist Church, depending on availability.
+If neither of these accessible rooms are available then the Latin School is used.

 Currently, the Council has two vacant seats, which are both open for co-option.
 Please contact the Clerk and parish councillors via the 'Contact us' page.